 Respect is a key school value and is one of our Golden Rules, around which pivots much of the work of the school.
 We pay explicit attention to this as part of our RE, PHSE and SMSC curriculum.

-The children at Parklands Junior School see democracy demonstrated in a variety of ways.
+The children at Parklands Primary School see democracy demonstrated in a variety of ways.
 We view this as an essential part of successful team working.
 Democracy is a whole school value.
 Our Ambassadors are required to demonstrate the importance of this during their interviews and when they meet to clarify that respect for others and fairness is a key aspect of their role.

 Rule of Law

-Pupils at Parklands Junior School are familiar with this concept as we have strong values that infuse the work of our school.
+Pupils at Parklands Primary School are familiar with this concept as we have strong values that infuse the work of our school.
 They are also familiar with the concept through discussions in assemblies and in class and by understanding, that different religions have different celebrations.